 - All-purpose flour

-The great thing about all stew recipes including this one is they are relatively easy to make.
+The great thing about all stew recipes, including this one, is they are relatively easy to make.
 Also, they are supposed to be rustic so you don’t need to worry about the vegetables or meat being cut into perfect chunks.

-How To Make This Recipe For Guinness Beef Stew
+How To Make Guinness Beef Stew

 There are a few steps when it comes to putting together this stew recipe but once everything is in the pot, it’s smooth sailing.

-After the beef is diced, place the chuck roast into a medium bowl and sprinkle generously with salt and pepper.
+Place the chuck roast into a medium bowl and sprinkle generously with salt and pepper.
 Add the flour and mix together until the beef is coated with flour.
 Heat up 2 tablespoons of olive oil in a 6-qt pot and add the beef in batches.

 Cook the beef until it is browned on all sides and remove from heat to set aside.